Sachinsingh01/prog_ddp_shiny/README.md

 ### Note:
 Make sure you have ggplot2 package installed on your machine otherwise one of the plot of the app will throw error.

+If you are unable to run the app at all then I have also copied Project_ Developing Data Products view 1.pdf & Project_ Developing Data Products view 2.pdf files in the repository to just to show how the app looks like.

 Thanks!